 Who is it for?

-REFOCUS helps children (aged 4-17 years) who are displaying sexualised behaviours, or sexually abusive behaviours, stop their problematic behaviour and re-establish age and stage appropriate sexual development.
+REFOCUS helps children (aged 4-18 years) who are displaying harmful sexual behaviours, to stop problematic behaviours and re-establish age and stage appropriate sexual development.
 REFOCUS is an intensive intervention program run by trained clinical staff.
 Trained counsellors work with everyone in the child or young person’s life – including family, carers, schools and other supports.
 Our counsellors provide guidance and support as well as advocacy to child protection and other involved agencies.

 How does the REFOCUS program work?

 The program develops safe and responsible ways of behaving by the young person through addressing and acknowledging the previously caused harm.
 Following a referral a thorough assessment is undertaken of the child and their situation.
-We tailor our programs depending on the child’s age (whether they are under or over 10) and their cognitive development we create a tailor-made program designed to treat their behaviour
+We tailor our programs depending on the child’s age and their cognitive development we create a tailor-made program designed to treat behaviours.

 What happens in the program?